The Dark Secret of Harvest Home: Release

 The miniseries originally aired on NBC in 1978, and reran in March 1979.
-It was also shown on TNT in 1992, in two parts.
-This two-parter was the full 3-hour, 48-minute version.
-It was later broadcast in a slightly truncated version, running just about 3 hours, on the Sci-Fi Channel at some point in the mid-1990s.
+It was also shown on TNT in two parts in 1992.
+It was later broadcast in a slightly truncated version, running just about 3 hours, on the Sci-Fi Channel in the mid-1990s.
 Many bootleg copies are taken from this source.
-The Dark Secret of Harvest Home has been released on video; this version is more heavily edited, running only 2 hours long.
+The Dark Secret of Harvest Home has been released on VHS and DVD; this version is more heavily edited, running only 2 hours long.

 The chapters to this series are: